whlan02/Qgis_mcpChatting/README.md

 # AI Chat Interface Project

-This README guide will help you set up and run the AI Chat Interface project, which provides both terminal and GUI-based chat interfaces with tool integration capabilities.
+This README guide will help you set up and run the AI Chat Interface project, which provides a GUI-based chat interface with tool integration capabilities.

 ## Prerequisites